 Kirsty Anderson, a Greener Neighbourhoods past participant reflects her experience:

-‘It was good to work collectively’, says Kirsty, ‘everyone has knowledge to share.
-The benefits were more than just the learning opportunity- we had regular gardening bees, moving around the houses and often ending with a pot luck meal,' says Kirsty.
+‘It was good to work collectively’, says Kirsty, ‘everyone has the knowledge to share.
+The benefits were more than just the learning opportunity- we had regular gardening bees, moving around the houses and often ending with a potluck meal,' says Kirsty.
 'We found it a fantastic way to get to know people, and made great friendships.'

-Council are currently looking for four to six neighbourhood groups to take part in this year’s Greener Neighbourhood competition.
-Registrations close on 1 May.
-See the timeline below for more information or contact the Sustainabale Communities Coordinator: firstname.lastname@example.org
+Council is currently looking for four to six neighbourhood groups to take part in this year’s Greener Neighbourhood competition.
+Registrations have been extended and are still open.
+See the timeline below for more information or contact the Sustainable Communities Coordinator: firstname.lastname@example.org